-Most of the original doors in the Tampa Heights Historic District are divided into wood panels and glass.
+Most of the original doors in the Seminole Heights Historic District are divided into wood panels and glass.
 Many doors also have glass side lights and transoms.
 New doors should reflect these patterns.
-New doors should capture the basic character of doors on contributing structures without copying them.
+New doors should capture the basic character of doors on historic buildings without copying them.